Animex Awards 2018 - CALL FOR ENTRIES!

 Animex Awards is an international competition focusing on student animations.
 The competition and film screenings are part of the 'Animex International Festival of Animation and Computer Games', one of the largest festival dedicated to animation and computer games in the UK.

-Entry deadline: you can submit animations until 22nd January 2018.
+Entry deadline: you can submit animations until the extended deadline of 16th March 2018.

 This edition for 2018 is open to animations completed by students while studying at a recognised University or Tertiary level film school, including graduation films.
 The student categories are open to international entries from around the globe.